-While industry representatives will meet again in Washington this month to tackle the issue, pressure is growing for a uniform standard to clarify consumer choices as the photo printer and consumables market continues its rapid growth.
+While industry representatives will meet again in Washington this month to tackle the issue, pressure is growing for a uniform standard to clarify consumer choices as the photo printer market continues its rapid growth.

 “We want a standard, whether its ISO or Wilhelm,” said John Lamb, marketing manager, Canon.
 “Consumers aren’t aware of the dual importance of the ink and paper, and they don’t know what they’re buying.”